A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Bottom-up modelling approach

 \subsubsection{Terminal voltage}

-The terminal voltage, denoted by $V(t)$ (V) equals to the difference between the solid-phase potentials at the positive and negative electrode boundary minus the ohmic potential drop in current collectors.
-Since the solid-phase potential $\Phi_s$ equals to the sum of $\Phi_{s-e}$ and $\Phi_{e}$, we have:
+Since the solid phase of the electrode is directly connected to the current collector, the terminal voltage equals the potential difference between $\Phi_s(L^+,t)$ and $\Phi_s(0^-,t)$.
+However, directly calculating $\Phi_s$ through the expression of $j_n$ presented above is impossible since this requires two potential reference points, one for the negative electrode and one for the positive electrodes.
+However, when viewing the battery as a whole system, only one potential reference point can be selected.
+To solve this problem, we start from $\Phi_{s-e}$ and $\Phi_e$ to calculate $V_t$ indirectly because $\Phi_s$ is equivalent to $\Phi_{s-e}+\Phi_e$ as well.

+By denoting the ohmic resistance between the current collector and electrode by $R_c$, $V_t$ is expressed by:

-$\Phi_{s-e}$ at the boundary can be calculated by B-V equation:
+In the formula above, $\Phi_{s-e}$ at the boundary can be directly calculated according to the B-V equation:

-Potential drop in the solution phase is composed of the ohmic potential and polarization potential, refer to the first and second terms in the RHS of (\ref{equ:solution-phase potential diff}).
-The polarization potential drop of each domain is given by:
+We now turn to the potential drop in the solution phase, which is composed of two parts, namely, the ohmic potential drop and polarization potential drop, corresponding to the first and second terms on the RHS of Eq. (\ref{equ:solution-phase potential diff}).

-Substituting $j_n^{\pm}(x,t)$ into (\ref{equ:solution-phase current}) to obtain $i_e(x,t)$, the ohmic potential drop in the solution-phase can be derived by integrating $i_e(x,t)$:
+The polarization potential drop between $x=L^+$ and $x=0^-$, denoted by $\Delta \Phi_{e,polar}$, can be expressed by the sum of the polarization potential drops in each domain: